 The course introduces students to applied ethnography, where they will learn the essentials of how to conduct interviews with persons from a different cultural identity to ascertain customs, values, and worldview understandings.
 Students learn to "read" a culture and to understand its way of viewing reality.
 Principles from social sciences such as sociology, anthropology, and demographics enrich the methodology used to analyze how people from a different cultural background think, feel, act, and relate to one another.
 Online.

 MAGL 5343 (3-3-0) Understanding Islam

 The course is an introductory examination of Islamic faith and practice, designed for those with little previous understanding of Islamic culture and its doctrinal beliefs.
 Students will learn to describe the principle features of Islamic religious beliefs, and to identify differences between sects and groups within Islam.
 They will analyze Islamic influence upon Middle Eastern culture and consider how this fast growing religion will influence the shape of global geo-politics in the future.
+Online.

 MAGL 5344 (3-3-0) Strategies for Urban Ministries

 The course provides tools to engage the urban setting around the globe as metropolis, inner city, and suburban area.
 Students learn skills for civic and personal transformation that grow out of Christian ministry and witness.
 Biblical models for addressing the needs of urban dwellers and sociological analysis of the changing urban panorama provide the background for examining creative strategies and consideration of effective models where churches make a difference in the city.